LAAC-LSCP/ChildProject/docs/source/zooniverse.rst

 Chunk upload
 ~~~~~~~~~~~~

+Once the chunks have been extracted, the next step is to upload them to Zooniverse.
+Note that due to quotas, it is recommended to upload only a few at time (e.g. 1000 per day).

+You will need to provide the numerical id of your Zooniverse project, as well as your Zooniverse credentials.

+``child-project zooniverse upload-chunks`` uploads as many batches of audio chunks as specified to Zooniverse, and
+updates the chunks metadata accordingly.

 .. clidoc::

    child-project zooniverse upload-chunks /path/to/dataset --help

-Uploads as many batches of audio chunks as specified to Zooniverse, and
-updates ``chunks.csv`` accordingly.

 Classifications retrieval
 ~~~~~~~~~~~~~~~~~~~~~~~~~